scitran/client/Connecting-and-Authentication.md

 ### An example

-If you want to create a connection to a newSite, type
+To create a connection to a newSite, type

     st = scitran('newSite');